franicon/franicon/README.md

 ### Hi there, I'm Abayomi 👋

-## I'm a Frontend Developer, who love to code!
+## I'm a Developer, who love to code!

 - 📚 I’m currently learning,TypeScript, PHP,Laravel and SQL.
 - 👯 I’m open to work and available to collaborate with other developers.